katahiromz/EGA/EGA-Manual.md

 `RES_search` returns an array of the resource items.

 `type` must be an integer or a string of a resource type.
-If `type` is zero, then search all resource types.
+If `type` is zero or omitted, then search all resource types.
 `name` must be an integer or a string of a resource name.
-If `name` is zero, then search all resource names.
+If `name` is zero or omitted, then search all resource names.
 `lang` must be an integer that specifies the language ID.
-If `lang` is `-1`, then search all resource languages.
+If `lang` is `-1` or omitted, then search all resource languages.

 ### EGA '`RES_delete`' Function